Karen Dotrice

 Karen Dotrice (/doʊˈtriːs/ doh-TREESS; born 9 November 1955) is a British actress.
 She is known primarily for her role as Jane Banks in Walt Disney's Mary Poppins, the feature film adaptation of the Mary Poppins book series.
 Dotrice was born in Guernsey in the Channel Islands to two stage actors.
 Her career began on stage, and expanded into film and television, including starring roles as a young girl whose beloved cat magically reappears in Disney's The Three Lives of Thomasina and with Thomasina co-star Matthew Garber as one of two children pining for their parents' attentions in Poppins.
 She appeared in five television programmes between 1972 and 1978, when she made her only feature film as an adult.
 Her life as an actress concluded with a short run as Desdemona in the 1981 pre-Broadway production of Othello.

-In 1984, Dotrice retired from show business to focus on motherhood – she has three children from two marriages – though she has provided commentary for various Disney projects and has resumed making public appearances, including a cameo in Mary Poppins Returns in 2018.
+In 1984, Dotrice retired from show business to focus on motherhood—she has three children from two marriages—though she has provided commentary for various Disney projects and has resumed making public appearances, including a cameo in Mary Poppins Returns in 2018.
 She was named a Disney Legend in 2004.

 Early life

-Born into a theatre family, Dotrice is the daughter of Kay (née Katharine Newman) and Roy Dotrice, two Shakespearean actors who met and married while performing in repertory productions in the UK.
-Her father also was born in the Channel Islands.
-She has two sisters, Michele and Yvette, both of whom are actresses.
-Her godfather was actor Charles Laughton, who was married to Elsa Lanchester, one of the co-stars of Mary Poppins.
+Born into a theatrical family, Dotrice is the daughter of Kay (née Katharine Newman) and Roy Dotrice, two Shakespearean actors who met and married while performing in repertory productions in the UK.
+Her father was also born in the Channel Islands.
+She has two sisters, including Michele.
+Her godfather was actor Charles Laughton, who was married to Elsa Lanchester, who would also appear in Mary Poppins.

-Her father, Roy was a Wireless Operator serving with 106 Squadron of the Royal Air Force and along with his other six crew was shot down and taken prisoner of war on the night of 2/3 May 1942.
+Her father, Roy, was a Wireless Operator serving with 106 Squadron of the Royal Air Force and along with his other six crew was shot down and taken prisoner of war on the night of 2/3 May 1942.

 Dotrice was a toddler when her father joined the Shakespeare Memorial Theatre (later the Royal Shakespeare Company) in 1957.
-By age four, she was ready to perform, making her début in an RSC production of The Caucasian Chalk Circle by Bertolt Brecht.
+At four, she was ready to perform, making her début in an RSC production of The Caucasian Chalk Circle by Bertolt Brecht.
 There, a Disney scout saw Dotrice and brought her to Burbank, California, to meet Walt Disney.